zostay/ghost/README.md

 Sometimes an option will be provided in a special `--*-secret` variant.
 This allows you to specify a `__SECRET__` reference in the configuration for that particular setting from the command-line.
 To use it, you will pass a colon-separated list of the relevant fields: keeper, secret, and field.

-For example, to set the password to a secret reference in the a Keepass secret keeper, you could do something like this:
+For example, to set the password to a secret reference in the Keepass secret keeper, you could do something like this:

 ```
 ghost config set keepass myPasswords \